The Dry Haircut: What You Need to Know

 1. Research on social media.

 You read that right.
-Instagram and Facebook are basically the new Google these days.
+Instagram, Facebook, and even TikTok are the new Google these days.
 All you have to do is type in the right keywords and search for the hashtags that best suit your needs.
 In this case, you’ll type in dry haircut, dry curly cut for curly hair or haircut for dry hair.
 When searching for the images, you want to look for anything that looks like a before-and-after shot or even a video.
 This will help you see what the stylist is capable of doing and will give you a peek into how the process is done.

 2. Find inspiration.